alexdelorenzo/bypass_elauwit/README.md

 This is easily fixed as the MAC address is returned to you as a URL parameter when you are redirected to Elauwit's portal.

-Supply your MAC at runtime through STDIN
+Supply your local MAC at runtime through STDIN

 ### General
 `echo "XX:XX:XX:XX:XX:XX" | python3 bypass_portal.py`